thunder/drupal-testing/README.md

 ## Add a composer.json to your module.
 We use that file to automate different things.
 We parse the module name from it and we will automatically download required drupal modules before running the tests.
-If you require javascript libraries require them with [asset-packagist](https://asset-packagist.org)

 A composer.json could look like the following: